ewels/ngi_visualizations/README.md

 Command Line Flag | Description
 ----------------- | -----------
-`--regions <regions.bed>` | Required.<br>Supply a BED file with regions of interest.
+`--regions <regions.bed>` | Default: None<br>Supply a BED file with regions of interest.
 Only reads and windows overlapping these regions will be considered.
 `--stranded <for / rev>` | Default: both.<br>Consider reads on only one reference strand `--coverage` | Default: `10x`.<br>Minumum number of observations required to count a Cytosine `--min_counts <comma separated integers>` | Default: `1,2,3,4,5,10`.<br>List of count thresholds to use - how many different cytosines must be seen within a window for it to pass